The Best Slow Cooker Brands According to Our Test Kitchen

 What We Tested to Find the Best Slow Cooker

-Our culinary team used several slow cooker options to prepare your recipes.
-Over several months, our cooks and food stylists got a feel for each brand.
+Our culinary team tested several slow cooker brands.
+Over several months, our cooks and food stylists got a feel for each slow cooker.
 Then we created a series of tests where we could see how each performed side by side.
 To find out which brand was best, our staff recorded how each gadget handled these essential tasks:

 - Price: Is the product affordable?
 Is it well priced for how well it performed?